 The Health Benefits of Amylase

-1. May Help Lower Autoimmune Responses
+1. Supports Normal Autoimmune Responses

-One study on digestive enzymes and autoimmune diseases, found that these enzymes could help slow the aggregations of antigens (molecules that trigger immune responses), as well as the resulting tissue damage from the heightened conglomeration of antibodies (immune system proteins that neutralize foreign cells).
-Some scientists are looking into the strong possibility that enzymes such as amylase can play a role in boosting immunomodulatory activity halting these strong immune states.[2-5]
+One study on digestive enzymes and autoimmune diseases found that these enzymes could help slow the aggregations of antigens (molecules that trigger immune responses), as well as the resulting tissue damage from the heightened conglomeration of antibodies (immune system proteins that neutralize foreign cells).
+Some scientists are looking into the strong possibility that enzymes such as amylase can play a role in boosting immunomodulatory activity halting these strong immune states.[2, 3, 4, 5]

-2. Resistant to Swelling and Redness
+2. Resists to Swelling and Redness

 Many European research groups are actively studying enzymes such as amylase.
-Oral enzymes are even being used in European countries as studies show that oral enzymes can be as effective in reducing swelling.
-Several placebo-controlled comparison studies found that patients with rheumatic diseases taking enzymes experienced some anti-swelling effects.
-These studies suggest that enzyme preparations can be just as effective as strong drugs, without many of the harmful side effects.[6-9]
+Oral enzymes are even being used in European countries as studies show that oral enzymes are effective at reducing swelling.
+Several placebo-controlled comparison studies found that patients with rheumatic ailments taking enzymes experienced some anti-swelling effects.
+These studies suggest that enzyme preparations can be just as effective as strong drugs, without many of the harmful side effects.[6, 7, 8, 9]

-While not an approved course of action in the United States, enzyme therapy is even being studied in Switzerland for its uses as a supportive therapy in inhibiting the growth of tumor cells with metastatic capacities.[10-11] The Swiss research team concluded these astounding results of the study: "Enzyme therapy can reduce the adverse effects caused by radiotherapy and chemotherapy.
+While not an approved course of action in the United States, enzyme therapy is even being studied in Switzerland for its uses as a supportive therapy in inhibiting the growth of tumor cells with metastatic capacities.[10, 11] The Swiss research team concluded these astounding results of the study: "Enzyme therapy can reduce the adverse effects caused by radiotherapy and chemotherapy.
 There is also evidence that, in some types of tumors, survival may be prolonged.
 The beneficial effect of systemic enzyme therapy seems to be based on its potential to reduce redness."

 How to Read the Units of Measurement for Amylase

-Where Can I Find The Best Source of Amylase?
+Where Can I Find the Best Source of Amylase?

 This formula contains digestive enzymes which help digest fats (lipids), sugars, proteins, carbohydrates, gluten, fruits and vegetables, cereals, legumes, bran, nuts and seeds, soy, dairy and all other food sources.
-VeganZyme™ may also be used as a systemic enzyme blend to break down excess mucus, fibrin, various toxins, allergens, as well as excess clotting factors throughout your body.
+VeganZyme may also be used as a systemic enzyme blend to break down excess mucus, fibrin, various toxins, allergens, as well as excess clotting factors throughout your body.

-- Suarez F, Levitt MD, Adshead J, Barkin JS.
-Pancreatic supplements reduce symptomatic response of healthy subjects to a high fat meal.
+- Suarez F, et al. "Pancreatic supplements reduce symptomatic response of healthy subjects to a high fat meal."
 Dig Dis Sci.
-1999 Jul;44(7):1317-21.
+1999;44(7),1317-21.

-- Stauder G, Ransberger K, Streichhan P, Van Schaik W, Pollinger W. The use of hydrolytic enzymes as adjuvant therapy in AIDS/ARC/LAS patients.
+- Stauder G, Ransberger K, Streichhan P, Van Schaik W, Pollinger W. "The use of hydrolytic enzymes as adjuvant therapy in AIDS/ARC/LAS patients."
 Biomed Pharmacother.
-1988;42(1):31-4.
+1988;42(1),31-4.

-- Stauder G. Pharmacological effects of oral enzyme combinations.
+- Stauder G. "Pharmacological effects of oral enzyme combinations."
 Cas Lek Cesk.
-1995 Oct 4;134(19):620-4.
+1995;134(19),620-4.

-- Nouza K. [Systemic enzyme therapy in diseases of the vascular system].
+- Nouza K. "Systemic enzyme therapy in diseases of the vascular system."
 Bratisl Lek Listy.
-1995 Oct;96(10):566-9.
+1995;96(10),566-9.
 Czech.

-- Heyll U, Münnich U, Senger V. [Proteolytic enzymes as an alternative in comparison with nonsteroidal anti-inflammatory drugs (NSAID) in the treatment of degenerative and inflammatory rheumatic disease: systematic review].
+- Heyll U, et al. "[Proteolytic enzymes as an alternative in comparison with nonsteroidal anti-inflammatory drugs (NSAID) in the treatment of degenerative and inflammatory rheumatic disease: systematic review]."
 Med Klin (Munich).
-2003 Nov 15;98(11):609-15.
+2003;98(11),609-15.
 Review.
 German.

-- Klein G, Kullich W, Schnitker J, Schwann H. Efficacy and tolerance of an oral enzyme combination in painful osteoarthritis of the hip.
-A double-blind, randomised study comparing oral enzymes with non-steroidal anti-inflammatory drugs.
+- Klein G, et al. "Efficacy and tolerance of an oral enzyme combination in painful osteoarthritis of the hip.
+A double-blind, randomised study comparing oral enzymes with non-steroidal anti-inflammatory drugs."
 Clin Exp Rheumatol.
-2006 Jan-Feb;24(1):25-30.
+2006;24(1),25-30.

-- Akhtar NM, Naseer R, Farooqi AZ, Aziz W, Nazir M. Oral enzyme combination versus diclofenac in the treatment of osteoarthritis of the knee–a double-blind prospective randomized study.
+- Akhtar NM, et al. "Oral enzyme combination versus diclofenac in the treatment of osteoarthritis of the knee--a double-blind prospective randomized study."
 Clin Rheumatol.
-2004 Oct;23(5):410-5.
-Epub 2004 Jul 24.
+2004;23(5),410-5.

-- Anon.
-[Oral enzyme therapy in osteoarthritis of the knee.
-Proteolytic enzyme are effective with few risks].
+- "Oral enzyme therapy in osteoarthritis of the knee."
+Proteolytic enzyme are effective with few risks.
 MMW Fortschr Med.
 2001 Jun 7;143(23):44-6.
 German.

-- Leipner J, Iten F, Saller R. Therapy with proteolytic enzymes in rheumatic disorders.
+- Leipner J, et al. Therapy with proteolytic enzymes in rheumatic disorders."
 BioDrugs.
 2001;15(12):779-89.
 Review.

-- Novak JF, Trnka F. Proenzyme therapy of cancer .
-Anticancer Res.
+- Novak JF, Trnka F. "Proenzyme therapy of cancer ."
 2005 Mar-Apr;25(2A):1157-77.
 Erratum in: Anticancer Res.
 2005 May-Jun;25(3c):2599.

-- Leipner J, Saller R. Systemic enzyme therapy in oncology: effect and mode of action.
+- Leipner J, Saller R. "Systemic enzyme therapy in oncology: effect and mode of action.
 Drugs.
 2000 Apr;59(4):769-80.
 Review.